Lundalogik/version-control-with-git/exercises/README.md

 `exercises/branches` again.

 Now merge your branch into this branch.
-If you did it correctly, you should see your commit when you run `git log`, as well as a merge commit that informs us that your branch was merged into this one.
+If you did it correctly, you should see your commit when you run `git log`.
 You will also see that this file has now been updated with your changes.

+Now might be a good time to look at the excercises for commit.